-CDCC has undertaken the process of recovery planning and has developed specific scenarios in this regard; including credit, liquidity as well as operational events which it expects to form the foundation for its recovery and orderly wind-down plans.
+CDCC has implemented a recovery plan that contains specific scenarios in this regard; including credit, liquidity as well as operational events.
 In accordance with its regulatory requirements, CDCC has established a comprehensive and effective Recovery Plan that is reviewed and approved annually by its Board of Directors.
 The plan ensures that CDCC can continue to provide critical services and can replenish any financial resources that it may employ in implementing such plan.